insure logo

 How insurers calculate car insurance in New Mexico using car model year

-In New Mexico and lots of other places, how old your car is can change how much you pay for insurance.
-For example, if you have a 2021 Chevrolet Blazer 2LT, you might pay about $1,513 a year for insurance.
-But if it’s a 2022 Chevrolet Blazer 2LT, the yearly insurance rate could be $1,520.
+In New Mexico and many other places, a car’s model year can influence how much you pay for car insurance.
+For example, someone with a 2021 Chevrolet Blazer 2LT pays around $1,513 a year for insurance, whereas the car insurance rate for a 2022 Chevrolet Blazer 2LT is $1,520 per year.

 Does the cost of car insurance in New Mexico decrease as a vehicle gets older?

-People driving a 2020 Honda Accord LX in New Mexico usually pay $133 per month for full coverage car insurance.
-On the other hand, car insurance for the 2022 Honda Accord LX costs $120 each month in New Mexico, which is $13 less than the 2020 model.
+Individuals driving a 2020 Honda Accord LX in New Mexico pay $133 monthly for a full coverage car insurance policy; conversely, car insurance for the 2022 Honda Accord LX costs every month in New Mexico is $120 which is $13 less than the 2020 model.

 Auto insurance premiums vary significantly from city to city, so drivers need to be sure they’re getting the best deal.
 Insure.com has done the research for you.
 Get more information on auto insurance rates by city below.